New Zealand truly is a paradise for motorcycle riders. I recently rode the north island and it was superb.

 At Wairoa I chatted to some other bikers over breakfast and then checked the tyre and it was already half down so I decided to pump it up then ride on to Napier and see if anything was open for puncture repair.

-I rode out of the rain at Napier and into the occasional light shower but was happy that the tyre was staying up.
-I had to stop and put my liner back in the jacket as it was very cold near Rangitaiki.
-The sky was ominously dark and the lights were on in the car park of the solitary shop.
-More rain ahead.
+I rode out of the rain at Napier and into the occasional light shower but was happy that the tyre was staying up but then the sun was lost and it was very cold near Rangitaiki.

 At Turangi I had a brain fade.
 My route was via Tongariro national park as I had wanted to see the volcano but it was raining.
 Still I continued on my original route.
 The rain returned heavier and my WP10 ‘water proof’ Alpinestars jacket proved to not so waterproof.
 Also my Held four season ‘water proof’ gloves got waterlogged.
 About now I was thinking why did I not short cut to my final destination but said to myself ‘well I am wet now already so it cannot get any worse’ then looked at my fuel gauge and noticed the LCD bar read out had gone to reserve.